 Cancer itself can cause a range of symptoms, and cancer treatments often cause side effects.

-You can call Cancer Council 13 11 20 or visit your local Cancer Council website to find out more about these and other common issues experienced by people with cancer.
+You can call Cancer Council 13 11 20 or visit your local Cancer Council website to find out more about common issues experienced by people with cancer.
 However, it’s always important to let your treatment team know if symptoms and side effects become difficult to manage – they will often be able to offer you medicines and other treatments that can help.

 The treatment team will let you know which side effects need to be closely monitored and when you need to contact them.
 Some issues that require urgent medical attention include: